w3c/trace-context/spec/21-http_response_header_format.md

 1. Trust and abuse
 2. Bug in the callee
-3. Different load between callee service and callee service might force caller to downsample.
+3. Different load between calling and called services might force caller to downsample.

 You can find more in the section [Security considerations](#security-considerations) of this specification.